FredericGariepy/LighthouseLabs/PKM/W2/D1/Risk Management Framework.md

 | SOAR | security orchestration, automation, and response (@Respond stage) |
 | SCRM | Supply chain risk management |

 Note on NIST.SP.800-37r2

 - RMF addresses security and privacy risk from two perspectives— an information system perspective and a common controls perspective.

-- RMF is purposefully designed to be technology neutral.
+- RMF policy and technology neutral, to facilitate upgrades to IT resources

 - Maximize the use of automation, wherever possible, to increase the speed, effectiveness, and efficiency of executing RMF steps.